Varbin/fox/README.md

      With no file, or when file is -, read from the standard input.

 FOX TRANSLATION RULES
      fox translates arbitrary unicode runes into fox screams!
-     See the following enumeration on how each scream is generated.
+See the follow‐ ing enumeration on how each scream is generated.

      a
-       Quiet screams are emitted for any lowercase letter.
+       Quiet squeaks are emitted for any lowercase letter.

      A
        Loud screams will be emitted for for any uppercase or titlecase letter.

      !
-       Foxes scream.
-Other punctuation than exclamation marks are unnecessary.
+       Foxes do scream.
+Other punctuation than exclamation marks are unneces‐ sary.

      🦊
-       Symbols (and emojis!) are replaced with foxes.
-Foxes are everywhere!
+       Symbols (and other emojis!) are replaced with foxes.
+Foxes are every‐ where!

      ?
-       The fox gets if they encounter an unknown symbol, such as a number.
+       The fox gets confused if they encounter an unknown symbol, such as a number.

      Linebreaks a are left intact, other whitespaces are replaces with spaces.

 EXAMPLES
+     Process text from standard input:

+           $ echo "I am a cheetah. 🐆" | fox
+           A aa a aaaaaaa! 🦊

+     First read the file arctic, then standard input and finally the file cor‐
+     sac:

+           $ fox arctic - corsac

+EXIT STATUS
      0
        Everything is fine.
 Yerf!